jshannon63/cobalt/README.md

 nearly as sophisticated as Taylor Otwell's Illuminate container, however the simplistic code lends itself well to a screencast presentation on understanding his work.

-This container has the following features:
+This container has the following features in only 300 lines of code:

 1. Single class container implementing the PSR-11 Interface
 2. Support for ArrayAccess methods on the container bindings.
 3. Dependency injection through a bind method Closure.
+4. Autowired Inversion of Control (IoC).
 5. Recursive dependency resolution of typehinted classes using Reflection.
 6. Support for shared instances (singletons).
 7. Abstract name support allows resolving of a specified concrete